-In addition to the core Digital Architecture development, it is critical to the longer term development of a digital delivery culture in Health and Social Care in Wales to build an early track record of success.
+In addition to the core Digital

+Architecture development, it is critical

+to the longer term development of

+all ligital delivery culture in Health

+and Social Care in Wales to build

+and early track record of success.

-This will "set the tone" of a Digital NHS Wales and also enable consistent templates to be built for using the architecture and testing its componentry as it is developed.
+This will "set the tone" of a Digital NHS Wales also enable consistent templates to be book for using the architecture and testing its componentry as it is developed.
 Critically, it will enable some early visible successes with the right level of control.